 When you buy a module you are actually buying a license key to run it under a domain.
-After purchasing you can log into your profile and register a domain.
-This will generate a license file for the domains you wish which you then add to your Sitefinity site.
+After purchase, I will contact you to generate a license file for the domains you wish which you then add to your Sitefinity site.
 (Alongside your Sitefinity.lic file)

 What does my license cover?

-There is no support agreement with the license but you are encouraged to contact me with any issues as it is in my best interest to address them but I can not provide any development or environment support.
+There is no support agreement with the license but you are encouraged to contact me with any issues as it is in my best interest to address them but I can not provide any development or environment support agreements.

 <?xml version="1.0" encoding="utf-8"?> <Module name="Pdr.Sitefinity.PaymentProcessor.Stripe"> <DateGenerated>2018-03-22 11:10:36</DateGenerated> <License> <Id>3d4c5e34-6d34-4732-8bbe-5e1f9c370a57</Id> <Type>Standard</Type> <ProductFeatures> <Feature name="Domain">sitefinity-stuff.com</Feature> <Feature name="Subdomain">sitefinity-stuff.fr</Feature> </ProductFeatures> <LicenseAttributes> <Attribute name="Module">Pdr.Sitefinity.PaymentProcessor.Stripe</Attribute> </LicenseAttributes> <Customer> <Name>Darrin Robertson</Name> <Email>firstname.lastname@example.org</Email> </Customer> <Signature>MEQCIFYzMy9y94oZZja8JDxoDp2Q5irqlgwl5TGfpSRpM2YAiAG1ZT2f88IsArHyp0nOGbEu81L9DwolrRIUkZsFPCBkw==</Signature> </License> </Module>

 It is important not to edit this file.
 If you change a character in the <License> element then the validation will fail.
-If your license file does become corrupt, you will need to regenerate and download a new one.
+If your license file does become corrupt, you will need to get a new one.